WELCOME TO THE TOWNSHIP OF BONNECHERE VALLEY

 There is a new website in our community called "It takes a Village: Resources for helping each other throughout the Covid 19 pandemic.
 To view this information please visit www.bvcovid19.ca

-All municipal building are currently closed for walk-in Traffic.
-The municipal office will be re-open to the public on Monday, June 8, 2020.
+The municipal office is now re-open to the public effective Monday, June 8, 2020.
 However, there will be changes to how you enter and exit the building.
 We will only allow 2 people in the building at a time while another 2 people will be asked to wait outside for their turn.
 Other will need to wait in their vehicles.
 If you are seeking a building permit or a marriage licence this will be done by appointment only.

 Effective June 1, 2020 when visiting the Sno-Drifter's Waste Site will once again be charging residents for usage at the stie.
 You will be required to utilize your FREE Voucher or pay the fee for your load.
 A reminder that the voucher includes up to 550 kg's for FREE.
 If your load weighs over this amount you will be responsible to pay the amount over the above this weight.
 The site accepts only the following methods for payment: cash, cheque or your FREE Voucher.
 Hours of operation at the Sno-Drifter's Waste Site is Monday-Thursday, 8 am to noon and Saturday from 9 am to 3 pm.